silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Working_With_Images_And_Documents.md

 ![Embedding media - tweak](/_images/embedding-media-adjust.jpg)

-Once you are done press "Update" to adjust the embedded media.
+Once you are done press "Insert" to adjust the embedded media.

 ### Uploading images to the CMS from the Files Menu.